-Zoom has a free plan and Skype is offered for free.
-Zoom also has various paid tiers which allow you to increase your storage, the amount of whiteboards and the amount of participants.
-For most teachers, the free version of Zoom is sufficient for weekly class sessions
+Zoom has a free plan, and Skype is offered for free.
+Zoom also has various paid tiers, which allow you to increase your storage, the number of whiteboards, and the number of participants.
+For most teachers, the accessible version of Zoom is sufficient for weekly class sessions.

-Skype by contrast offers a popular ‘Meet Now’ service that’s more ideal for small teams and not a teacher, student format.
-If you are a business professional, then be aware that a lot of the business features of Skype have been moved over to Microsoft Teams, a feature-rich platform that surpasses Skype in most business situations that has replaced “Skype for Business” as Microsoft’s video conferencing solution.
+Skype, by contrast, offers a popular ‘Meet Now’ service ideal for small teams and not a teacher, student format.
+If you are a business professional, then be aware that many of Skype’s business features have been moved over to Microsoft Teams.
+This feature-rich platform surpasses Skype in most business situations, replacing “Skype for Business” as Microsoft’s video conferencing solution.
 The monthly fee for Microsoft Teams ranges from free to $12.50 per year.

-For online teaching, the free version of Zoom is far superior for practical application than Skype.
-This is not to say Skype is bad, it’s just lacking the helpful, educational features found in Zoom.
-In addition, the free version of both pieces of software is adequate for a teacher but Zoom with the breakout room, whiteboard and recurring meeting feature make it the better option.
+For online teaching, the accessible version of Zoom is far superior for practical applications than Skype.
+Skype is okay; it just lacks Zoom’s helpful, educational features.
+In addition, the accessible version of both pieces of software is adequate for a teacher, but Zoom, with the breakout room, whiteboard, and recurring meeting feature, makes it the better option.

 Skype is encrypted end to end and has a good reputation for system security.
-All Zoom plans include both TLS encryption and AES-256 encryption for real-time content, which are both enabled during your use of the application.
-End to end encryption is available on all plans with Skype as well which secures communication between all meeting participants by encrypting data during.
+All Zoom plans include TLS and AES-256 encryption for real-time content, both enabled during your application use.
+End-to-end encryption is also available on all projects with Skype, which secures communication between all meeting participants by encrypting data.

-Zoom’s security however has been called into question.
-When the platform was dealing with enormous growth as a result of C-19, Zoombombing, which is when an uninvited person disrupts a meeting, made headlines.
-To combat intruders, Zoom now provide additional layers of security for customers.
+Zoom’s security, however, has been called into question.
+When the platform was dealing with enormous growth due to C-19, Zoombombing, which is when an uninvited person disrupts a meeting, made headlines.
+To combat intruders, Zoom now provides additional layers of security for customers.
 The company also made several privacy improvements as well as improved platform encryption.

 Skype and Zoom are both excellent video conferencing platforms.
-They have many of the same features, but there are some key differences which make Zoom better like offering breakout rooms, recurring meeting, cloud storage and the ability to upgrade storage and a whiteboard annotation functionality.
+They have many of the same features, but some key differences make Zoom better, like offering breakout rooms, recurring meetings, cloud storage, and the ability to upgrade storage and a whiteboard annotation functionality.

 Skype is great if you need to make an international phone call or you want to have an alternative chatting platform.
-But for the specific use case of online teaching, you and your students going to be much happier using the Zoom platform.
+But for the specific use case of online teaching, you and your students will be much happier using the Zoom platform.